MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/domains-faq.md

 4. Optionally, unblock the existing email server

     1. Office 365 uses Exchange Online Protection (EOP) for spam protection.
 If EOP detects a high volume of spam being forwarded by your current mail server, it may block it, which would prevent forwarding from working.
-If you are confident with the spam protection your other email provider uses, you can whitelist their server in Office 365.
+If you are confident with the spam protection your other email provider uses, you can add their server to an allow list in Office 365.
 However, this will also allow any spam that arrives through your original server to come through to the Office 365 mailboxes, and you won't be able to evaluate how well Office 365 prevents spam.

     2. Go to Exchange admin center (EAC).